All SfN-Sponsored Socials will be held at Marriott Marquis San Diego Marina. These events are open to all registered annual meeting attendees.

 Guests: Florin Albeanu, Donald Katz, Anne-Marie Mouly, Detlef Heck, Debra Fadool, Christiane Linster, Lisa Stowers, Patricia Di Lorenzo, Andreas Schaefer, Anne-Marie Oswald, John Boughter, Matt Wachowiak

 Anyone interested in the chemical senses (smell, taste, licking, sniffing, chemical signaling, trigeminal irritation, or internal chemoreception) is invited to an evening of piquant conversations and tasteful socializing.
 Scientists working in humans and any animal model, and those at all stages of their career —trainees and mentors, students, postdocs and PIs — are welcome to discuss their scientific and professional interests.
 Join a purely social event to connect with friends, but more importantly make new ones.

-Co-Chair: Christina Gross
+Co-Chairs: Christina Gross

 Guests: Kevin Staley, Jeffrey Goodman, Steve Danzer, Manisha Patel, Angelique Bordey, Chris Dulla, Christophe Bernard, T. Thippeswamy, Amy Brooks-Kayal

 Epilepsy research is challenging and highly diverse.
 With increasingly sophisticated techniques available, it is essential to collaborate to move the field forward.
 This social welcomes those with an interest in epilepsy to join us for an evening of social networking with leading experts and with representatives from the NIH, American Epilepsy Society (AES), and Citizens United for Research in Epilepsy (CURE).
 This is a great opportunity for all to engage in productive discussions, establish collaborations, or simply enjoy networking in a comfortable and fun social setting.

 Co-Chairs: Derek Daniels